Don’t Panic and Bring a Towel

 Now, Bousquet’s critique from way back when (as I understand it at least) is also one that comes from within the field itself: after all, that essay that Larson cites was originally published in JAC and Bousquet is certainly not the first scholar in the field to discuss the labor problems with first year writing and the like.
 I just have to wonder what he thought about being cited that way by Larson and what Larson thinks about this more recent commentary.

-6 thoughts on “Don’t Panic and Bring a Towel”
+6 Replies to “Don’t Panic and Bring a Towel”

 Leave a Reply